eadsjr/pgdoc/doc/TO_DO_LIST.md

 IMPORTANT
 TO DO: Add an "exclude" as well as "search"
+TO DO: support exclude in retrieve()
+TODO: support exclude in delete()
 TODO: Need a wildcard for matching... so like a search for documents that have ANY value under 'id'.
 TODO: Write a spec document
 TODO: Link specification once fleshed out PS: doc/node/Start.md